seandstewart/typical/mkdocs/usage/validation.md

-# typical Strict Mode
+# Validation, Parsing, and Coercion

 ## Strict Mode

 `strict` mode turns `typical` into a run-time *enforcer*, not just coercer.
 What does this mean?
 Simply put, if the input does not meet the constraints of the provided type, an error will be raised.
-There are three different levels of `strict` mode
+There are three different levels of `strict` mode enforcement:
-enforcement:

 1. *Global*
 2. *Namespaced*
 3. *Annotation*

 `Global` is the easiest to turn on, but has its drawbacks: